Legal updates

 In summary, organisations must guard against overreliance on agentic AI.
 They must adopt a privacy-by-design approach to be confident that the associated risks are fully assessed and mitigated – both prior to use, and on an ongoing basis.

-On 28 January 2026, the UK moved to a single list for all UK sanctions designations, replacing the two separate lists currently operated (the UK Sanctions List, published by the Foreign, Commonwealth and Development Office, and the Consolidated List of Asset Freeze Targets, published by the Office of Financial Sanctions Implementation (OFSI)).
+On 28 January 2026, the UK moved to a single list for all sanctions designations, replacing the two separate lists currently operated – the UK Sanctions List, published by the Foreign, Commonwealth and Development Office, and the Consolidated List of Asset Freeze Targets, published by the Office of Financial Sanctions Implementation (OFSI).

 Reporting a breach

-In line with its focus on encouraging enforcement, OTSI (Office of Trade Sanctions Implementation) has also published a blog post detailing best practices for those wishing to report breaches of trade sanctions.
-You can read the blog by clicking here.
+In line with its focus on encouraging enforcement, the Office of Trade Sanctions Implementation (OTSI) has also published a blog post detailing best practices for those wishing to report breaches of trade sanctions The blog can be read here.

 How could it impact your business?